elias403/Write-up-s/hackable_II.md

 ![runme.sh](https://github.com/elias403/Write-up-s/blob/main/images/THM%20-%20Basic%20Hack/11.png)

-Analyzing ¹hash, it is an MD5, we see that it is possibly the credential for ²SSH and also the secret key &nbsp;
+Analyzing hash, it is an MD5, we see that it is possibly the credential for SSH and also the secret key &nbsp;
 https://www.tunnelsup.com/hash-analyzer/
 &nbsp;